l3002/nu-tech/market-ready-service/Project-1/Final-Task-List.md

    Modify the playbook to work on all the servers.
 Commit those changes as well and push them.

-   Create a new playbook with the name `ignored-playbook` and configure `git` in such a way that it ignores this playbook.
+   Create a copy playbook of `playbook-1` created in `Task-2` with the name `ignored-playbook` and configure `git` in such a way that it ignores this playbook.

 4. Go to the cloned repository and unzip the file added in it.